Rodrigo Palacio, Yuto Nagatomo and Ricky Alvarez were all on target as Walter Mazzarri's men followed up last weekend's win over Genoa in fine style

 Rodrigo Palacio opened the scoring for Inter in the 19th minute before he turned provider after the break, setting up Yuto Nagatomo.

-Ricky Alvarez sealed the result 11 minutes from time with a sensational effort, as he raced through the Catania defense before producing a stylish left-foot finish.
+And Ricky Alvarez sealed the result 11 minutes from time with a sensational effort, as he raced through the Catania defence before producing a stylish left-foot finish.

-Mazzarri has overhauled the Inter squad in the transfer window, bringing in a host of players as the San Siro outfit aims to improve on last season's ninth-place finish.
+Mazzarri has overhauled the Inter squad in the transfer window, bringing in a host of players as the San Siro outfit aim to improve on last season's ninth-place finish.

-The former Napoli boss already looks to be having an impact, as the Italian giant was excellent in Sicily.
+And the former Napoli boss already looks to be having an impact, as the Italian giants were excellent in Sicily.

 Inter made just one change to the side that beat Genoa 2-0 last week as Mateo Kovacic replaced Zdravko Kuzmanovic in the midfield.